PatrickKyei/exception/_posts/2022-07-12-sunshine-to-sunrise.md

 When there is something about the following day that you are excited about, you watch for the sunrise.

 That is what I have been watching out for every day.
-The **Sunshine** that renews my spirit and gives me the strength to face whatever the day brings.
+The **Sunshine** that inspires my growth to take up on the world and face whatever.
 That sunshine is what you are.

-You've been a significant source of my joy.
+You were a significant source of my joy.
 I always eagerly anticipated waking up each day to see you, speak to you, and sense your presence.

 There is, however, a sunset for every day, just as there is a sunrise.
 A sunset allows us to let go of the hurt from yesterday, rethink our course of action, unwind our frazzled bodies, and refocus for a new day.